Polymorphic eruption of pregnancy

 Discuss your treatment with your doctor, or ask to be referred to a dermatologist.

-This is very uncommon.
-If it occurs the PUPPP is likely to be milder.
+It is very uncommon for polymorphic eruption of pregnancy to recur.
+If it occurs, it is likely to be milder.

 On DermNet NZ: